 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:42 am and the next high tide will be at 1:06 pm.
-The first low tide was at 6:39 am and the next low tide will be at 6:48 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:19 am and the next low tide will be at 5:57 pm.
+The only high tide of the day will be at 11:57 am.

-The tidal coefficient today is 65 (average).
-At noon the tidal coefficient drops to 59 to end the day with a tidal coefficient of 57.
-The tide heights today are 5.2 ft, 0.0 ft, 4.6 ft and 0.3 ft.
+The tidal coefficient today is 91.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 83 to end the day with a tidal coefficient of 75.
+The tide heights today are -0.7 ft, 6.2 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Clambank Creek (North Inlet) which is of 6.9 ft and a minimum height of -1.6 ft.

-The solunar fishing calendar in Clambank Creek (North Inlet) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Clambank Creek (North Inlet) tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Clambank Creek (North Inlet).
 The times are generated in local time in South Carolina and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: